FOR IMMEDIATE RELEASENews ReleaseMarch 25, 2019

 “It is critical that our industry reacts positively to the changes in available service and technology to bring more transparency and value to consumers.
 Door.com encourages the NAR to take the lead to reduce the cost burden on both buyers and sellers, and to specifically remove all references to “buyer services being free” from their Code of Ethics & Standards of Practice,” said Doubet.

-Door.com is a next-generation real estate transaction platform designed to improve the client experience and reduce the costs associated with buying and selling a home.
+ABOUT DOOR.COMDoor.com is a next-generation real estate transaction platform designed to improve the client experience and reduce the costs associated with buying and selling a home.
 Door.com, Door.com Mortgage and Door.com Title deliver customized services with a team of full-time experts who use the best in technology to support the way you buy, sell and live with your home.
 Door.com operates throughout every major market in Texas, Georgia, Colorado and Florida.
 Door.com is Home Smarter.
 For more information visit Door.com.